About David Tebbutt

 Over the years many people have helped David, starting with psychologist Peter Honey who introduced him to the importance of recognising and shaping behaviour.
 This was part of David's own training to be a trainer.
 He has applied these skills and many others to his parallel and successful careers in training, IT, editing and writing.

 His work has nearly always required the harmonisation of people with different and sometimes conflicting personal and professional interests.
-Whether it's multi-sourced project teams or a room full of training delegates, the challenge has always been to align people and their behaviour to their agreed objectives while maintaining interest and goodwill.
+Whether it's one-on-one encounters, multi-sourced project teams or a room full of training delegates, the challenge has always been to align people and their behaviour to their agreed objectives while maintaining interest and goodwill.

 The logos below this paragraph illustrate some highlights of David's career following his own behavioural skills training.
 He was a management skills trainer at ICL (after a traditional IT career - from programmer to data processing manager).
-Still with ICL, he returned to the field as a project manager.
-He then edited Personal Computer World, co-founded Caxton Software, programmed the first version of BrainStorm, co-created Press Here media skills training and was launch editor for the print version of blue & green tomorrow.
+Still with ICL, he returned to the field as a customer project manager.
+He then (among other things) edited Personal Computer World, co-founded Caxton Software, programmed the first version of BrainStorm, co-created Press Here media skills training and was launch editor for the print version of blue & green tomorrow.

 Other people have helped David along the way and, where their offerings are complementary to his and potentially useful to you, he's included them on the My friends' services page.

 If you're interested in David's writing and media skills training services please visit tebbo.com